 Frenchay Campus library is the largest in the south west, with a huge range of resources for background reading and research.
 The library operates various systems that offer access to its resources at any time suitable to you.

 Our Study Skills pages provide information on online help, workshops and individual support.
 Also, for international students or any student who uses English as an additional language, there is information on our English language pages.

-For international and EU students we also strongly recommend taking this English Language and Academic Culture course which runs at UWE Bristol at the start of September 2020.
-This free two-week course is for students who have received an unconditional offer from UWE Bristol.
+For international and EU students we also strongly recommend taking this English Language and Academic Culture course which runs at UWE Bristol at the start of your course.
+This free one-week course is for students who have received an unconditional offer from UWE Bristol.

 You are eligible to apply, if you:

 - have been accepted on a UWE Bristol course

 - have a valid UWE Bristol Welcome ID.

 Watch our pre-sessional English Language film and hear students talk about the course and life in the UK.